-Trey Songz Sued For Allegedly Assaulting A Bartender In Hollywood After Being Told He Couldn’t Sit On The Bar
+Trey Songz Sued For Allegedly Assaulting A Bartender In Hollywood After Being Told He Couldn’t ‘Sit On The Bar’

 That’s when Songz allegedly turned around and struck the bartender in the head with a closed fist, looked at the other bartenders blankly, then continued watching the show … according to the docs.

 The alleged incident happened back in May of 2019 at the Hollywood Palladium during the Cardi B and Fashion Nova event.
 The bartender is claiming to have suffered physical pain and emotional and psychological injury during the assault and wants Trey to pay for the damages.
-Hopefully, the two sides can come to an agreement and put this behind them quickly as Trey could claim he was assaulted since the bartender admitted he touched him to get his attention.
+Hopefully, the two sides can come to an agreement and put this behind them.
+It will be interesting to see how this plays out in court considering Trey could claim he was assaulted since the bartender admitted he touched him to get his attention.

 Comments